ryansukale/incrudable/README.md

 - The format of the payload it expects.
 - The attributes that are available as event names to be used in the reducer

-Both of these are covered in the following sections.
+All of these are covered in the following sections.

 ---

 ### Payload format
-In order to provide the simplest interface while making minimal assumptions about your business logic, a task expects a payload to be an object of the following format
+In order to provide a simple interface while making minimal assumptions about your business logic, a task expects a payload to be an object of the following format
 ```
 const payload = {
-    body: {}, // Required for operations that use the POST and PUT methods
+    body: {}, // An optional hash, which is only required for operations that use the POST and PUT methods
-    params: {}, // Key value pairs provided here will be mapped to url params
+    params: {}, // An optional hash of key value pairs provided here will be mapped to url params
-    query: {} // A hash that will be convered to a query string and appended to the url
+    query: {} // An optional hash that will be converted to a query string and appended to the url
 }
 ```

 ---

 ### Customizing operations
 Each named operation of a resources corresponds to an endpoint url.
-By default, `incrudable` use a few well known operation names to guess their http method.
+By default, `incrudable` uses a few well known operation names to determine their http method.

 |operation name | method|
 |---|---|